isomerpages/moe-nls/_curriculum/Vocational Education/Retail Services.md

 **Industry Experiential Programme (IEP)**

-As part of the ITE Skills Certificate (ISC) assessment, students embark on an Industry Experiential Programming (IEP), a 10-week industry attachment, in Year 4.
+As partial fulfilment of the ITE Skills Certificate (ISC) assessment, students embark on an Industry Experiential Programming (IEP), a 10-week industry attachment, in Year 4.
 Student's performance at IEP is graded by their respective industry supervisors, based on the IEP Skills List.

 The main objective of the IEP is to provide retail students with authentic learning opportunities to experience and perform tasks in real work environment, where they can discover their passion, learn about the retail settings and how the workplace deals with challenges while developing their social, communication and technical skills.